createreactapp/createreactapp.github.io/_docs/07-unidirectional-data-flow-architecture.md

 **Note:** We'll be talking more about async operations and action dispatchers later.
 For now, let’s assume that only user actions can dispatch actions.
 {: .notice--warning}

 Don't worry if you didn’t understand that in the first go.
-We’ll dive into these concepts further through this chepter.
+We’ll dive into these concepts further through this chapter.

 All you need to remember is that a central source of truth (state) makes everything easier.